stlab/better-code/better-code/src/chapter-3-errors.md

 A few caveats about mutation guarantees when errors occur:

-1. Known use cases are few and rare: most allacated resources are ultimately managed by a `deinit` method, and uses of unsafe operations are usually encapsulated.
+1. Known use cases are few and rare: most allocated resources are ultimately managed by a `deinit` method, and uses of unsafe operations are usually encapsulated.
 Weigh the marginal utility of making guarantees against the complexity it adds to